Frechmatz/cl-synthesizer/makedoc/generated/readme.md

 * * *

-**cl-synthesizer-modules-vco:vco-linear** name environment &key base-frequency f-max v-peak cv-max (duty-cycle 0.5)
+**cl-synthesizer-modules-vco:make-linear-module** name environment &key base-frequency f-max v-peak cv-max (duty-cycle 0.5)

 Creates a Voltage Controlled Oscillator module with linear characteristic.
 The function has the following arguments: